henkelmax/audio-player/readme.md

 `/audioplayer apply "<FILE_NAME>"`.
 This command works with and without the file extension (like `.mp3` or `.wav`).
 Note that the file name must be unique for this to work.

+**Adjusting the range of an item**

+Run `/audioplayer range <RANGE>` while holding an item or container with items that have custom audio in your main hand.

 **Getting the audio from an existing item**